reflectivity/orsopy/docs/fileio_usage.rst

 Full details of the different components that can be populated can be found in the `documentation`_ here or in the `file format specification`_.
 Note that this specification includes information regarding the **required** and optional components to be included for a file to be considered a **valid** .ort file.
 It is not possible to write a .ort file without defining the columns present in the dataset, in this example we will have four columns of data, namely q, R, dR and dq (the final column is a description of the resolution function).
-Columns are defined as follows, using the :code:`orso.fileio.base.Column` class objects (note that there are other `base classes`_ that can be used for a variety of objects).
+Columns are defined as follows, using the :code:`orsopy.fileio.base.Column` and :code:`orsopy.fileio.base.ErrorColumn` class objects (note that there are other `base classes`_ that can be used for a variety of objects).

 .. code-block:: python

+    from orsopy.fileio.base import Column, ErrorColumn

-    q_column = fileio.base.Column('Qz', '1/angstrom', 'wavevector transfer')
+    q_column = Column('Qz', '1/angstrom', 'wavevector transfer')
-    r_column = fileio.base.Column('R', None, 'reflectivity')
+    r_column = Column('R', None, 'reflectivity')
-    dr_column = fileio.base.Column('sR', None, 'standard deivation of reflectivity')
+    dr_column = ErrorColumn('R', 'uncertainty', 'sigma')
-    dq_column = fileio.base.Column('sQz', '1/angstrom', 'standard deviation of wavevector transfer resolution')
+    dq_column = ErrorColumn('Qz', 'resolution', 'sigma')

     header.columns = [q_column, r_column, dr_column, dq_column]